 Visiting the Arctic Cathedral is a wonderful experience.
 Going to a midnight concert in Summer or Winter is an experience you'll never forget.
 Visiting the cathedral in summer time you will find that the building is easily accessed.
-In the winter there is a ramp, however, it may be difficult to access the entrance from the car park without assistance in the snow as there is a small, but steep hill.
+In the winter there is a ramp, however, it may be difficult to access the entrance from the car park without assistance.
 Inside the church there is a lift and HC toilets and to view concerts its no problem to enter with a wheelchair.

 Many tours and experiences can cater to visitors with accessibility issues, however, access to all activities planned for that tour day can depend on your specific needs.
 Most of the tours require guests to be able to sit in a normal seat with their wheelchair stored.

 Dog and reindeer sledding can be accessible depending on how limited your mobility is.
 For example, in a dog sled you need to be able to have some use of your legs to be able to sit comfortably.
 Equally in the reindeer sled you must be able to sit in the carriage.
-Look through our listings and we recommend you contact suppliers directly if you are uncertain.
+Have a look at our activities and we recommend you contact suppliers directly if you are uncertain.

 When in doubt its best to contact our activity suppliers directly well in advance.
 You can also feel free to contact us, or drop by us at the Tromsø's Official Tourist Information Centre here at the Port Terminal when you arrive in Tromsø.
 We can help you prepare an itinerary for your stay in the Arctic Capital.

 Yes you can do a Northern Lights tour in a wheelchair!
-However, many suppliers have limitations so its best to contact us at the Offical Tourist Information Centre and we can help you find the supplier that best fits your specific needs.
+However, many suppliers have limitations so its best to contact us at the Offical Tourist Information Centre.
+We will help you find the supplier that best fits your specific needs.
 There are several suppliers who have transport that accommodates wheelchairs as well as others who can store your wheelchair if you are able to sit in a normal seat.

 Note that Northern Lights tours or chases can take many hours.
-Whilst HC toilets are accessible on some routes taken its not always possible to stop and find a HC toilet.
-Equally when on a chase many tour operators like to take guests a short hike away from the vehicle to avoid light pollution which can be problematic if you are have accessibility issues.
+Whilst HC toilets are accessible on some routes, its not always possible to stop and find a HC toilet.
+Equally when on a chase many tour operators like to take guests on a short hike away from the vehicle to avoid light pollution.
+This can be problematic if you have accessibility issues.

-The best recommendation is to book a private tour where you can stop at a HC toilet at leisure and the tour operator can find a location where you can view the lights close to the car without any walking.
+Therefore, the best recommendation is to book a private tour where you can stop close to a HC toilet.
+The tour operator will find a location where you can view the lights close to the car without any walking.

 There are several tour companies who specialise in tours for visitors with accessibility issues and can ensure that you have a great experience.
 Contact us directly for more information.

-Whilst smaller boats such as tours with RIB boats are unable to take a wheelchair, you can enjoy a tour or even a whale safari on some of the larger boats.
+Whilst smaller boats like RIB boats are unable to take a wheelchair, you can enjoy a tour or even a whale safari on some of the larger boats.
 Keep in mind that your wheelchair might need to be stored.
 Many of the smaller boats whilst being able to store a wheelchair, might not have HC toilets.
 Contact suppliers directly when booking for details.